Trade and Co-operation Agreement (TaCA) Warrants

 It is also worth noting that request, arrest and surrender figures do not necessarily relate to the same group of people, in the same year, given that processes and timescales can overlap.

-Note re recording of EAW data
+Note regarding the recording of EAW data

 The UK participated in elements of the Schengen Information System (SIS II) between 13 April 2015 and 31 December 2020.
 Pre-2015, low-risk or non-UK cases were not recorded as individual requests.
 Since April 2015 all requests, irrespective of a UK connection, are recorded.
 This has resulted in a higher number in 2014/15 than in previous years.